samtupy/nvgt/doc/src/references/include/Auditory User Interface (form.nvgt)/Classes/audio_form/Methods/create_progress_bar.md

 ## Arguments:
 * string caption: the label to associate with the progress bar.
-* int speak_interval = 5: how often to spaek percentage changes.
+* int speak_interval = 5: how often to speak percentage changes.
 * bool speak_global = true: should progress updates be spoken even when this control doesn't have keyboard focus?

 ## Returns: